-- Local economic conditions, generally and in the property sector in particular, as affected inter alia by government policy, legislation, economic growth, interest rates and inflation. - Supply of and demand for property, and its impact on rental levels. - The volume, timeliness and relevance of comparable market transactions. - The quality of tenants. - "Brexit" has resulted in a period of particular political and economic uncertainty that may impact the UK and Irish property markets for some time, including the possible reluctance of businesses to make investment and occupational decisions.
-In recent years, an adjustment was made by the directors for the market uncertainty due to "Brexit".
-Now that Brexit has occurred, the directors are of the view that the effect of this is fully reflected in valuation reports of the external appraisers and therefore, the adjustment is no longer required.
+- Local economic conditions, generally and in the property sector in particular, as affected inter alia by government policy, legislation, economic growth, interest rates and inflation. - Supply of and demand for property, and its impact on rental levels. - The volume, timeliness and relevance of comparable market transactions. - The quality of tenants. - Energy ratings of properties